 - Default Differential Loading Feature

 Way before Angular 8 was actually launched, to ensure optimum compatibility for your app across all modern browsers, the ES5, a compiled and bundled typescript and polyfills for additional functions were integrated.
 Prior to the launch of Angular 8, additional steps were needed.
-To the advantage of any Angular development company, new Angular 8 comes with differential loading feature by coupling together both modern bundle and legacy bundle.
+To the advantage of any Angular Development Company USA, new Angular 8 comes with differential loading feature by coupling together both modern bundle and legacy bundle.
 This helps the Angular CLI to deal with the deployment tasks associated with development.

 As far as the documentation shows us, the Angular 8 CLI offers two distinct configurations for the differential loading feature.
 Let’s explain them briefly here below.